logzio/logz-docs/_source/logzio_collections/_security-sources/falco.md

 ###### Rule: Netcat Remote Code Execution in Container

 In the configuration file, find the line that begins `- rule: Netcat Remote Code Execution in Container`.
-Replace the entire contents of the rule with the following:
+Replace the entire content of the rule with the following:

 ```
 - rule: Netcat Remote Code Execution in Container